hypothesis/wp-hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.4.8 =
+- Refactor per-post type settings for Hypothesis display.
+- Add `hypothesis_supported_posttypes` to allow developers to support their custom post types.

 = 0.4.0 =
  - Add customized embedding options